Tax Extensions for Survivors

 - Collection by the Internal Revenue Service of any tax due

-- Bringing suit by the United States for any tax due
+- Suing by the United States for any tax due

 When a service member dies on active duty, the Internal Revenue Service may forgive the amount of federal tax the service member would have paid, as well as refund the tax paid for a period of time prior to the death.
-For information on what is offered through the Internal Revenue Service and whether you qualify, go to Military OneSource and read "Tax Forgiveness."
+For more information on what is offered through the Internal Revenue Service and whether you qualify, refer to "Tax Forgiveness."

 Tax help is a call or click away